 France has coastline along the Atlantic Ocean, North Sea and Mediterranean Sea.
 Le Havre on the English Channel and Marseille on the Mediterranean were important departure ports; smaller ports included Cherbourg, Bordeaux and Nantes.
 French emigrants also traveled to ports elsewhere, such as Liverpool, England.
 Unlike many other European countries, from which a few mass migrations accounted for the majority of immigrants to the United States, the French trickled in slowly over a long period of time.
 Huguenots (French Protestants, also called Calvinists) were among the first to America, fleeing France during the 17th century to escape religious persecution.

 French immigration to the United States continued in small waves over much of the next two centuries.
 The waves generally paralleled periods of religious, political or economic upheaval in France, including the political revolutions of 1830, 1848 and 1852, and the Franco-Prussian War in 1870.
 Emigration from France declined dramatically during the 20th century, especially during World War I (1914–1918) and World War II (1939–1945).
-In the late 20th century, US states home to the most residents with French or French Canadian ancestry were California, Louisiana, Michigan, Massachusetts and New York.
-This guide will focus on roots in France; we also have a French Canadian Genealogy Guide
+In the late 20th century, US states with the most residents with French or French Canadian ancestry were California, Louisiana, Michigan, Massachusetts and New York.
+This guide will focus on roots in France.

 French has been the country’s official language since the 16th century, so most of its genealogical records are in French.
 While being familiar with the French language is helpful to researchers, a basic knowledge of key numbers, words, and phrases is enough to understand many records.
 Those include civil registration, parish and census records, which follow a fairly standard format.